The new optimised Alternative boat build

 Reinforcement for the fordeck understanding the jib tack eyes

 I peeled the peel ply off this morning to discover a hull with no air bubbles, perfect adhesion at the bow, stern and foredeck.

 In all the process took about 3 hours

 All I need now are two coats of epoxy primer rubbed smooth and I am ready to pop the hull off the plug.
-(Image 6 and 7)
+Here is the rough finish prior to sanding

-If it all looks good and I know that the hull is useable, I can pay the design fee and fit the boat out.
+It all looks good and I know that the hull is useable so I can pay the second design fee and fit the boat out.

 Having added two coats of epoxy primer, it is time to rub it all back to the surface of the S glass to make the hull as light and as smooth as possible.
 Up to two hours sanding.
 Joy! but the end result is worth the effort.

 After painting on 250gms of High build epoxy primer, I sanded 200gms off on Saturday.
 The result is a very light smooth hull which you can see through.